 I wanted my lemon flavor to be more intense so I upped the lemon juice and decreased the granulated sugar proportion just a bit, hoping to create a little less crunch and a lot more drip.

-- meyer lemons – I tend to see these special lemons in my local stores from December through March/April.
-You’ll need both the zest and the juice of these little beauties so give them a good rinse under hot running water and towel them dry.
+- I tend to see Meyer lemons in my local stores from December through March/April.
+You'll need both the zest and the juice of these little beauties so give them a good rinse under hot running water and towel them dry.

-- baking soda + baking powder – Both leavening agents, but they work in different ways.
+- Baking soda and baking powder are both leavening agents, but they work in different ways.
 Baking soda reacts with acid (in this case, lemon juice), producing bubbles and thereby giving the cake batter some lift, but this reaction only carries on for so long.
 This is where baking powder steps in, continuing its leavening activity as the cake bakes in the oven.

-- olive oil – Where your traditional meyer lemon pound cake recipe would call for butter, I use olive oil.
-It adds great richness and keeps the cake moist, plus you don’t need to remember to soften it ahead of time.
+- Where your traditional Meyer lemon pound cake recipe would call for butter, I use olive oil.
+It adds great richness and keeps the cake moist, plus you don't need to remember to soften it ahead of time.

-- fresh thyme – Okay stay with me here.
-You probably already know that thyme pairs incredibly well with lemon in savory applications, but it tastes just as great (and/or better?!) in sweet treats too.
-The fresh thyme adds an herbal, woodsy flavor to this citrusy-sweet lemon cake that is equal parts unexpected and “why didn’t I think of that!”.
+- Okay stay with me here.
+You probably already know that fresh thyme pairs incredibly well with lemon in savory applications, but it tastes just as great (and/or better?!) in sweet treats too.
+The fresh thyme adds an herbal, woodsy flavor to this citrusy-sweet lemon cake that is equal parts unexpected and "why didn't I think of that!".
 Try it.

 sugar-glazed Meyer lemon cake